gw-odw/odw-2024/setup.md

    * [YML file for Intel MacOS](https://computing.docs.ligo.org/conda/environments/osx/igwn-py39.yaml)
    * [YML file for Apple Silicon MacOS](https://computing.docs.ligo.org/conda/environments/osx-arm64/igwn-py39.yaml)

-   Instead, for the *light-weight* environment, you can durectly use the YML file from this repository:
+   Instead, for the *light-weight* environment, you can directly use the YML file from this repository:
    * [YAML in this repository](./environment.yml)

    **Note:** the name of the *light-weight* environment is **igwn-py39-lw** to distinguish it from the official one, `igwn-py39`.
 In the following steps, remember to add the "`-lw`" subfix to the name.